NiskuT/Civilization/README.md

 # Home - Project Civilization

-> By Quentin Souvigent, Lucas Marquet, Violaine Bec and Antoine Coutant
+> By Quentin Souvignet, Lucas Marquet, Violaine Bec and Antoine Coutant

 This is a school project of four french students of the [ENSEA](<www.ensea.fr/>).
 During our last year of school, we were asked to adapt a board game into a video game.
 Thus, we choose to implement the game "Civilization: A New Dawn".